bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 **Assets** have two defining qualities that shape Bevy's architecture for working with them:

 1. Their values are not compiled into the program.
-Typically, this means the file system on the user's hard drive.
+Typically, this means they're stored in the file system on the user's hard drive.
 2. They are often very large: multiple megabytes, when typical data-storing components are measured in bytes.

 The first point means that we need tools to dynamically load (and unload) them at runtime.
 This is handled by the [`AssetServer`], which handles the surprisingly complex process of turning a path to an asset we want to use into bytes in RAM that we can stick in a Rust struct.

 The second point means that we really don't want to be storing multiple copies of the same asset: RAM and VRAM usage is often a critical limitation for game performance.
-In Bevy, the canonical version of every asset of a type `A` is stored in a matching resource: [`Assets<A>`].
+In Bevy, the single, authoritative version of every asset of a type `A` is stored in a matching resource: [`Assets<A>`].
 Components (like [`Mesh3d`] or [`Sprite`]) which want to reference this data store a [`Handle<A>`], which point to this canonical version.